shuyiwan/Course_Sys_Rec/docs/DESIGN.md

                     * year = IntegerField
                     * data = JSONField
                         * Contains all misc. info
+                * Professor:
+                    * fullname = CharField
+                       * the full name shown the ratemyprofessor website
+                    * name = CharField
+                       * the partial name used to query ratemyprofessor api
+                    * department = CharField
+                        * the department shown on ratemyprofessor website
+                    * rating = FloatField
+                    * num_ratings = IntegerField
+                    * difficulty = FloatField
+                    * would_take_again = CharField
+                    * tags = JSONField
+                 * FullGrade:
+                    * quarter = CharField
+                    * course_level = CharField
+                    * course = CharField
+                    * instructor = CharField
+                    * grade = CharField
+                    * student_count = IntegerField

             3. Commands:
                 * populate_course_dbs: separately scrapes the UCSB API in order to cache course information
+                * populate_professor_dbs: scrapes the RateMyProfessor API in order to cache the ratings of professors
+                * populate_prof_tags_column_dbs: scrapes the tags of the professor that already stored in the databases
+                * populate_full_grades_dbs: store the graded distribution data to the database from full_grades.csv (need to download this file from https://github.com/dailynexusdata/grades-data)

         * ShoppingCart:
             1. Views: